 At the heart of 64 Million Artists, we think everyone is creative and that we should all have the opportunity to express it regularly.
 Creativity is already in our lives, sometimes it just needs a little spark to wake it up or a quick reminder that it’s easy to access.
 That’s why in January, a month notorious for making us feel blue, we set a free and fun creative challenge every day for 31 days.
 We use a simple process: Do, Think and Share to support people who’d like to express themselves, get a spring in their step, or connect better with themselves and with others.

-In 2018 we had 7,500+ participants (those that we know of!) from all around the UK and beyond.
+In 2019 we had 15,000+ participants (those that we know of!) from all around the UK and beyond.
 They ranged from under 12 to 75+ years old.
 A large number of people said that they were experiencing mental health difficulties or dealing with issues around grief, separation, caring responsibilities or just the January Blues.
 A whopping 95% of people said that taking part had a positive impact on their wellbeing.

 What we did

 We ran a 31-day creativity challenge and invited people all over the country to join in.
 The challenges are always designed to take only 5-10 minutes to fit into the day, are free and require little to no materials to be able to contribute.

 In 2019 the activities were crowdsourced by the public and included challenges such as ‘make something taller than you’, or ‘draw with your drawers’, or ‘recreate your favourite album cover’.

 From a survey of 400 people we found out that…

 - People got a lot out of connecting with each other – more than any other year, the sharing was a huge part of what people enjoyed about the challenge